-The FWS (2004) considers the Santa Clara River to be essential as a dispersal corridor for arroyo toads between Castaic Creek and upper San Francisquito Creek.
+The FWS (2001a) considers the Santa Clara River to be essential as a dispersal corridor for arroyo toads between Castaic Creek and upper San Francisquito Creek.
 FWS (2001a) believes the stability of the Upper Santa Clara River basin arroyo toad population will increase substantially with appropriate management of non-native plants and animals and habitat rehabilitation.
 These activities are already underway in the lower San Francisquito Creek area and include removal of giant cane and tamarisk from the streambed and supplemental plantings of willows and cottonwoods.
-Approximately two miles of the eastern portion of the River Village survey reach occurs within the proposed Critical Habitat Unit 6.